 You can use them at home

 Your grounds can be added to your compost pile, used in your garden, or dropped in your curbside organics bin.
-For more details on adding to your compost pile or using in your garden, check out our homeowner guidance here!
+Check out this page for more details.

 You can use them to supplement your backyard chickens’ diet